hmchen47/Programming/WebDev/Frontend-W3C/2-HTML5Coding/01f-Basics.md

 #### Microdata (27-34)

-27. Microdata (2 correct answers)
+27. Microdata

   Which of the following statements are true for microdata?
+(3 correct answers)

   a.
-They are mandatory in order to be indexed by search engines.
+They are mandatory in order to be indexed by search engines.<br/>
   b.
-They are meant to be processed by machines, not read by humans.
+They are meant to be processed by machines, not read by humans.<br/>
   c.
-A page with proper microdata will be better indexed and may appear in search results with an enhanced presentation.
+A page with proper microdata will be better indexed and may appear in search results with an enhanced presentation.<br/>
   d.
-They have been created by Google and Microsoft.
+They have been created by Google and Microsoft.<br/>
   e.
-There are many vocabularies (schemas) of microdata for describing Persons, Movies, Organizations, etc.
+There are many vocabularies (schemas) of microdata for describing Persons, Movies, Organizations, etc.<br/>

   Ans: bce<br>
   Explanation: Microdata are meant to be processed by machines, in particular by search engines and Web crawlers.
 Web sites with good microdata will be better indexed and have a higher rank.
 Some microdata values will appear in search results too, with an enhanced presentation (this depends on the search engine, you need to read their documentation related to SEO - Search Engine Optimization).
 And there are many vocabularies available, new ones being published every month.
 You can even define your own vocabulary.